BenjaminWatts/sst-tamagui-starter/Readme.md

 2. You may prefer to use Vercel to deploy your frontend separately.
 3. The default config establishes a Cloudfront domain for your website.
 You can easilly add a custom domain using an AWS HTTPS certificate (issued in us-east-1 irrespective of where your overall stack is!), following the instructions [here](https://sst.dev/examples/how-to-create-a-nextjs-app-with-serverless.html).

+## Graphql

+Apollo Client and Server are used to glue together the backend with various frontends.
+The typescript, schema first generator enables complete type safety for both front and backend.
+Apollo Client is available both for web and react native.
+So Apollo is, all-in-all a great choice for wide platform coverage.

+The graphql schema for the app is defined in `package/schema`.

+### API Gateway Deployment - for mobile app

+The typed Graphql Resolvers defined in `packages/core/src/apollo.ts` ensure complete typesafety.

+To open the graphql playground, you will need to navigate your browser to the `/graphql` endpoint of the API Gateway that is created, e.g. `https://XXXXXXXXX.execute-api.eu-west-1.amazonaws.com/graphql`.
+The domain is outputted from the stack as `ApiEndpoint`, and is visible on the stacks screen of SST.

+### NextJS api/graphql - for NextJS app

+Deploying the Graphql app to the endpoint `/api/graphql` enables the web app to make same domain requests for the graphql api.
+It will enable NextJS authentication (cookies etc) to be used for authentication, whereas the mobile (API Gateway Deployment) can rely on JSON WebTokens.

 ## To Use Yourself